-Paneer Korma is a Mughlai style Paneer dish where paneer cubes are cooked in a rich onion based gravy.
-This Indian curry is rich and creamy and goes well with breads.
-Here is how to make Paneer Shahi Korma recipe.
+Shahi Paneer Korma is a Mughlai-style paneer dish where paneer cubes are cooked in rich onion-based gravy.
+This Indian curry is rich and creamy and goes well with Indian bread (vegetarian, gluten-free).

 You can also add more vegetables such as Gajar, Matar, Aloo, Baby Corn along with Paneer in this curry and called it a Mix Vegetable Korma.